 Just like Panini Prizm, Contenders is better known for its collection of early edition high-end football and basketball cards.
 However, it makes for a great early-look baseball card as well.
 For instance, there are plenty of options in this set-valued in that $50-$100 price range.
 Another great Zac Veen rookie card option if you’re not looking to risk too much.

 Last but not least we have the latest version of Bowman Chrome and there are quite a few moderately priced Zac Veen rookie cards to target.
 For instance, you should still be able to get a Gold Shimmer autographed card with a print run of 50 for less than $200.
 Not bad, not bad at all.
 If Veen finishes strong throughout the second half of 2021, expect him to shoot up those prospect rankings FAST.
 Once the secret is out these prices should be long gone.
 So like Too Short says, get it while the gettin’ is good!

 Short (1 year or less)

-The success of your short term play greatly depends on how Veen fairs in his first taste of the minors.
-And given the scouting reports, it doesn’t seem like it’ll be a problem at all.
-In fact, we wouldn’t be surprised to see him completely destroy A ball pitching and ascend towards the top 10 prospect list by year’s end.
+The success of your short-term play greatly depends on how Veen fairs in the minors and how quickly he rises up that Top 100 Prospects list.
+So far so good.
+And given the scouting reports, it doesn’t seem like continuing the production as he rises through the minors will be a problem at all.
+In fact, we wouldn’t be surprised to see a promotion in the near future and ascend towards the top 10 prospect list by year’s end.
 If that happens your short-term flip will be sitting PRETTY.
 9.5/10